FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 {
-    "title": "Tracking a copied file",
+    "title": "Tracking a copied file ",
     "linkTitle": "Tracking a copied file",
     "weight": "210"
 }This topic describes how you can copy a file to a different location without actually sending the file, yet still have the standard Transfer CFT tracking.
 This option allows you to copy a file, with visibility in either Transfer CFT or Central Governance, without using network resources.